HashDataFE/TPC-DS-Toolkit/tpcds_tools/QuickStartCloud.md

-# TPC-DS Benchmark Toolkit Quick Start Guide for Cloudberry/Greenplum
+# TPC-DS Benchmark Toolkit Quick Start Guide for Cloud

 This guide provides step-by-step instructions on how to set up and run the TPC-DS benchmark toolkit on postgresql compatible database.
 Including Hashdata Enterprise, SynxDB Elastic.